oceanprotocol/ocean.py/READMEs/consume-flow.md

 SPDX-License-Identifier: Apache-2.0
 -->

-# Quickstart: Marketplace Flow
+# Quickstart: Consume Flow

-This quickstart describes a batteries-included flow including using off-chain services for metadata (Aquarius) and consuming datasets (Provider).
+This quickstart describes how data is consumed / downloaded, including metadata.

 It focuses on Alice's experience as a publisher, and Bob's experience as a consumer.